Lindbladian PT phase transitions: Symmetry in Lindbladians

 where $\hat{\mathcal{P}}$ is a parity superoperator and the superscript $\dagger$ denotes the adjoint generator defined in Eq.~\eqref{eq:adjoint}~\cite{Prosen1}. \footnote{Because matrix $i\bar{\mathcal{L}}$ in Eq.~\eqref{matLin} plays the role of a non-Hermitian Hamiltonian, it is natural to define PT symmetry of the shifted Lindbladian $\hat{\mathcal{L}}^{\prime}$ through the commutation relation

 where $\bar{\mathcal{P}}\bar{\mathcal{T}}$ is a PT operator acting on the doubled Hilbert space.
 In a finite Hilbert space, every PT-symmetric Hamiltonian is necessarily pseudo-Hermitian~\cite{MostafazadehA1, MostafazadehA2, MostafazadehA3, zhang2020pt}.
-Consequently, once ($\ref{ProzenPT}$) holds, the shifted Lindbladian $i\bar{\mathcal{L}}^{\prime}$ satisfies the pseudo-Hermiticity relation ($\ref{ProzenPT2}$) in the doubled Hilbert space.
-Via the Choi--Jamiolkowski isomorphism between the Liouville space and the doubled Hilbert space, this is equivalent to the shifted Lindbladian superoperator $\hat{\mathcal{L}}^{\prime}$ satisfying Eq.~\eqref{ProzenPT2}.
-Here, the parity superoperator $\hat{\mathcal{P}}$ in Eq.~\eqref{ProzenPT2} is not necessarily identical to the parity operator $\bar{\mathcal{P}}$ in Eq.~\eqref{ProzenPT}. }
+Consequently, once ($\ref{ProzenPT}$) holds, the shifted Lindbladian $i\bar{\mathcal{L}}^{\prime}$ satisfies the pseudo-Hermiticity relation ($\ref{ProzenPT2}$) in the doubled Hilbert space. \YNblueedit{Via the natural (vectorized) representation introduced in Eq.~\eqref{lindmat}, this is equivalent to the shifted Lindbladian superoperator $\hat{\mathcal{L}}^{\prime}$ satisfying Eq.~\eqref{ProzenPT2}.} Here, the parity superoperator $\hat{\mathcal{P}}$ in Eq.~\eqref{ProzenPT2} is not necessarily identical to the parity operator $\bar{\mathcal{P}}$ in Eq.~\eqref{ProzenPT}. }

 When the shifted Lindbladian with a non-degenerate Hamiltonian satisfies condition ($\ref{ProzenPT2}$), a spectral transition occurs~\cite{Prosen1}: below threshold all the eigenvalues are on the crosshairs with lines of symmetry $l_{V}=-\gamma +i\mathbb{R} \ $ and $l_{h}=\mathbb{R}$, while above threshold some move off-axis.
 However, this transition is not a DPT, as the steady-state property does not change.
 An illustrative example is provided in Appendix~\ref{appprosenpt}.